hasanys/islambot/README.md

 # islambot
 A simple Islamic Discord bot with support for Qu'ran, hadith (from sunnah.com), salaah times and conversions to and from the hijri calendar.

 Created by Zaify#6850.
+Message me if you have any suggestions or bug reports!
 Contributors: ala and Caleb

 ## Qu'ran